sammanthp007/RTEMS-Documentation/README.md

 # Compile the realview-pbx-arm machine's kernel files
 $HOME/development/rtems/kernel/rtems/configure --target=arm-rtems4.12 --disable-networking --enable-rtemsbsp=realview_pbx_a9_qemu --enable-posix --prefix=$HOME/development/rtems/4.12
 ```

+> In english, the command above says (I am guessing here), compile RTEMS for arm-rtems4.12, using the tools from --prefix with the added options of disabling networking.

 We need these to confirm that nothing is wrong with the rtmes or toolchain in case we have errors for tm4c129e

 # Moving on to compiling bsp for tm4c129e